prokoph/White-Rabbit-Monitoring/README.md

 ### Subdirectories

-1. scripts for all kind of tiny snippets to get data, store them in databases
+1. scripts for all kind of tiny snippets to get data, store them in databases, etc.
 2. dashboards for different purposes of monitoring
+3. configs for the different SW tool configurations
+4. examples for obtaining and plotting the data